joelnz/easy-mosiac-tiler-photoshop/README.md

 # Easy Mosaic Tiler for Photoshop

-Easy Mosaic Tiler is a simple Photoshop script that allows you to create wall mosaics from a single image.
-You don't need any experience with Photoshop scripts to use it!
-The script will automatically divide your image into 6x4 inch tiles, which you can easily print at a pharmacy or drugstore photo kiosk.
+A simple Photoshop script allowing you to create wall mosaics from a single image.
+No experience with Photoshop scripts needed.
+The script automatically divides your image into 6x4 inch tiles, which you can easily print at a pharmacy or drugstore photo kiosk.

 The script will: